dinkumoil/ScriptCollection/ReadMe.md

 Loads CSV files with MS Excel, formats all columns as text and fits the column widths to their content.
 Greatly simplifies viewing of CSV files.

+## CombineFiles

+A small script that is able to merge the content of two files line by line into an output file.

 ## Cut

 A small script that provides the functionality of the UNIX `cut` tool with plain Windows Batch script.